 - The box-plot divides the cycle time range into quartile 1, Median and Quartile 3, and shows the cards (colored dots) that fall into or out of this range.

-- Each dot represents a card and the color define its card type, as defined in the board policy.
+- Each dot represents a card and the color defines its card type, as defined in the board policy.
 Hovering over any dot will show the card id and the cycle time.

 - Any card that falls beyond 3×IQR or more above the third quartile or 3×IQR or more below the first quartile, is called Outlier.
 In the image 2, the card almost having 120-days cycle time, is an outlier.